-Depression impacts nearly all aspects of a person’s life – from personal relationships to completing daily tasks.
-It is no surprise, therefore, that it can impact work performance too.
+Depression impacts nearly all aspects of a person’s life; from personal relationships to completing daily tasks.
+It’s therefore not surprising that it can have a major impact on work performance too.
 Living with depression and trying to maintain your career can be challenging.
-You can keep your career goals on track, though, by identifying the signs of depression and its impact on your performance, learning to manage the symptoms, and developing coping strategies at work.
+However, you can still keep your career on track by identifying the signs of depression and how they impact you at work, and then learning to manage the symptoms with the help of coping strategies.

 Signs of Depression

-Depression affects people in many ways.
+Depression does not necessarily present the same way in different people.
 Based on the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, (DSM5), the following symptoms may indicate a depressive disorder:

 - Depressed mood nearly every day